Install open-appsec for Linux

 Mode 2: Download of software components and presenting manual installation instructions

-In this mode all required components based on your NGINX/Kong version, OS version, Platform will be downloaded to your machine and instructions are presented for manual installation.
+In this mode all required components based on your NGINX, Kong or APISIX version, OS version, Platform will be downloaded to your machine and instructions are presented for manual installation.

 ./open-appsec-install --download